-To engage the family and be able to develop appropriate case plans, the CWSB staff need to have regular visits with the families and the time to discuss case direction, progress in services and the case plan with the family, especially when there are any changes being planned for the service plan.
+For the next 5 years, CWS will aim to achieve the goals of improving the engagement of the family in developing appropriate case plans.
+To do this, the CWSB staff need to have regular visits with the families and the time to discuss case direction, progress in services and the case plan with the family, especially when there are any changes being planned for the service plan.
 CWSB has incorporated various approaches into the PIP3 to help support staff, including the following:

-- Use of the wikiwiki expedited hiring process to increase staffing and lighten caseload; - Reinstate the SHAKA Monthly Contact Tracker to track worker monthly worker face-to-face visits with parents; - Develop guidelines for staff on how to conduct quality monthly visits with parents; - Improve supervisory training and coaching practice to help improve the quality of worker contact with families; - Limit caseloads for supervisors to allow more supervisory coaching time with their staff regarding client engagement; - Strengthen the use of Ohana Conferencing, through clarification of the mandatory procedures for initial Ohana Conferences and subsequent re-conferences, to enhance the engagement of families in case planning.
+- Use of the wikiwiki expedited hiring process to increase staffing and lighten caseload; - Reinstate the SHAKA Monthly Contact Tracker to track worker monthly worker face-to-face visits with parents; - Develop guidelines for staff on how to conduct quality monthly visits with parents; - Improve supervisory training and coaching practice to help improve the quality of worker contact with families; - Limit caseloads for supervisors to allow more supervisory coaching time with their staff regarding client engagement; - Strengthen the use of Ohana Conferencing, through clarification of the mandatory procedures for initial Ohana Conferences and subsequent reconferences, to enhance the engagement of families in case planning.